 6 Best Foods to Eat To Manage Asthma:

-- Vitamin D Abundant Foods: Deficiency of vitamin D is believed to have a link to an increased risk of developing asthma, particularly in kids and adults.
+A deficiency of vitamin D is believed to have a link to an increased risk of developing asthma, particularly in kids and adults.
 Daily adequate intake of vitamin D with an asthma diet can help alleviate the severity of asthma flare-ups.
 Vitamin D is also effective in minimizing upper respiratory infections and promoting healthy lung functions.
-It occurs in certain foods naturally, and including vitamin D rich foods in the asthma patients’ diet scan help you obtain relief from the respiratory discomforts and prevent flare-ups.
+It occurs in certain foods naturally, and including vitamin D-rich foods in the asthma patients’ diet can help them obtain relief from the respiratory discomforts and prevent flare-ups.
 So, add yoghurt, egg yolks, mushrooms, breakfast cereals, and fatty fish, such as tuna, mackerel, and salmon to your diet.

 Vitamin E is a powerful antioxidant, which plays a crucial role in treating chronic lung conditions, such as asthma.
 Regular adequate intake of vitamin E can help in reducing the episodes of asthma in asthma patients.
 So, add vitamin E abundant foods, such as almonds, hazelnuts, broccoli, peanuts, and fortified foods, such as breakfast cereals to your asthma diet.

 Adding beta-carotene abundant foods to your diet can help alleviate the lung inflammation that causes asthma.
 The anti-inflammatory and antioxidant properties of beta carotene help manage asthma symptoms and improve your health.
 This crucial nutrient occurs naturally in the red and orange vegetables and fruits and a few more foods.
 So, add apricots, carrots, squash, leafy greens, and red pepper to your asthma prevention diet.